Walking Shield and the Journey to College

 For further information please contact us.

-Through a generous grant from the College Access Foundation, Walking Shield has established the American Indian Access Scholarship Program (AIASP) to carry out its vision of making higher education possible for qualifying American Indian and Alaska Native students.
+Through generous grants from several foundations and corporations, Walking Shield has established the American Indian Access Scholarship Program (AIASP) to carry out its vision of making higher education possible for qualifying American Indian and Alaska Native students.

 Selected Access Scholars will not only be given scholarships ranging from $500 to $5,000 per student, they will also have the opportunity to take part in a support program designed to ensure ultimate future success, ideally in service to the students’ own tribal community.
 Walking Shield’s staff will follow each student’s progress and provide additional resources and support throughout their educational journey.